rahul45kr/Banking_Management_System/README.md

-**Banking Management System (Core Java + JDBC + MySQL)**

-Features:
+# Banking Record System

+This is a simple Banking Record Management System built using **Java and Spring Boot**.
+It can store customer details, manage accounts, and handle basic banking operations.

+---

+## Features
-*Create new customer bank accounts
+- Add new customer records
+- View customer/account details

-*Deposit and withdraw money
+- Deposit and withdraw money

-*Check account balance in real-time

-*View account details

-*Update account information

-*Delete account

-*JDBC-based secure database operations

-**Tech Stack:**
+- Update customer information
+- Delete customer records
+- Store data in a database

+---

+## Technologies Used
-Language: Java
+- Java
+- Spring Boot

-Database: MySQL
+- MySQL

-ORM: JDBC

-IDE: IntelliJ IDEA / Eclipse

-Version Control: Git, GitHub